jbhambhwani/NetworkResponseSpoofer/README.md

 # NetworkResponseSpoofer

-NetworkResponseSpoofer is a network request-response recording and replaying library for iOS.
+NetworkResponseSpoofer is a network response record and replay library for iOS, watchOS, tvOS and macOS.
 It's built on top of the [Foundation URL Loading System](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html) to make recording and replaying network requests really simple.

 ## Getting Started